-Okay, so I had an opportunity come up, that I wasn’t expecting.
-A friend of mine hit me up, saying hey Courtney can you make it to this audition in like 10 minutes, they don’t have enough women…
+I had an opportunity unexpectedly come up.
+A friend of mine hit me up, saying, “Hey Courtney can you make it to this audition in like 10 minutes, they don’t have enough women?”

-Um heck yeah!
 National commercial, I’m on the way.
-I did not know I could put make-up on that fast, and thankfully I oddly had on the appropriate wardrobe (summer dress, due to being behind on laundry, moving on)…
+I didn’t know I could put make-up on that fast, and thankfully and oddly, I had on the appropriate wardrobe, a summer dress.

 I was not officially invited, although funny enough, I had submitted for the audition a few days ago.
-The casting director did not choose my picture, maybe he/she didn’t have time to look at all the submissions, was only accepting submissions from agents, not looking for ethnically ambiguous, there’s hundreds of reasons, who knows.
+The casting director did not choose my picture.
+Maybe he/she didn’t have time to look at all the submissions, was only accepting submissions from agents, not looking for ethnically ambiguous, didn’t like my picture, there’s hundreds of reasons, who knows.

-So, I do it.
-And I’m out of there, back to my day.
+So, I do the audition and I’m out of there, back to my day.

 And then YAY!
 I get a callback.
 The people who didn’t officially invite me the first time, invited me back.
-After the callback, my agent calls, I’m on avail, which could mean – they’re deciding between someone else and me, they’re checking the dates before they book me, regardless I’m saying yes, I’ll be available to work those days.
+Next my agent calls, I’m on “avail,” which could mean they’re deciding between someone else and me, they’re checking the dates before they book me, regardless I’m saying yes, I’ll be available to work those days for them!

-One thought I did have though, how many opportunities have I missed because I was waiting for an invitation?
+One thought I did have was how many opportunities have I missed because I was waiting for an invitation?
 You?

 Moral of the story stay ready from having to get ready, and show up uninvited, because rarely are people just holding an invitation for your dream, you normally have to knock on doors, get turned away (rejected), and knock on another door, just as confidently as you did the first.